 Place the connected Water Bottle and Waterspout onto the Dripper.
 Now the brew stack is complete.

-Here the full brew stack.
+Here is the full brew stack.
 From top to bottom: Water bottle, Waterspout, Dripper (with filter and ground coffee), Multi, and Jar.

 #5 Add Water